VisionDepth/VisionDepth3D/README.md

 # 3D SBS Video Generator
-This program generates Side-by-Side (SBS) 3D videos with enhanced visual effects such as the Pulfrich effect, black bar removal, and scene change handling.
-It processes input video and depth map data to create immersive 3D content, with options for user-controlled parameters.
+This program generates Half Side-by-Side (Half-SBS) 3D videos with advanced visual enhancements.
+It features the Pulfrich effect, black bar removal, and adaptive scene change handling.
+By processing input video alongside depth map data, it dynamically adjusts depth-based shifts and convergence for a more immersive 3D experience.
+The backward warping model corrects divergence shifts, and an inpainting process fills black regions left by warping to ensure seamless visuals.
+User-controlled parameters allow fine-tuning of VRAM usage, batch processing size, and depth effects for optimized performance and quality.

 --